metaver5o/trezor/README.md

 * seed-gen: <br>
 simple shell script to generate your own 24 words wallet seed <br>
-useful if you don't want to generate it online
+useful if you want to generate it offline